Aiding Customer Decision Making

 But what if that date is nine months away?
 Then you can try to bring it forward.
 “If you want the CRM system to go live on January 1st, then you need to allow one month for user training, another month for beta testing, three months for set up.
 And we need to book our consultants another three months in advance.
 And it is going to take you one month to get a purchase order approved by your purchasing system.
 So that is nine months from today – you’d better start working on that PO right now!”

-Not of course that the above is relevant with Really Simple Systems Cloud CRM, we get customers up and running by the end of a week!
+Of course, non of the above is relevant with Really Simple Systems CRM, we get customers up and running by the end of a week!